Microsoft’s ASP.NET Core Provides an Open-source Platform for Efficiently Building High-performance Websites with Cross-platform Capabilities

 “It isn’t a matter of whether your company should migrate, it’s a matter of when, except of course if your product is end of life anyway,” Mark said.

-Click here for a blog by Michael Stokesbary about securing web APIs in .NET Core 2.2.
+Check out Michael Stokesbary’s blog about securing web APIs in .NET Core 2.2.

 Contact us for more information about the benefits of migrating to ASP.NET Core.